-Many scientists, apparently, may not get the humor.
+Tongue-in-cheek post… Apparently, many scientists may not get the humor. ; )

 Get it?

-So, if you’re offended, apologies—do you see the number at the top?
-The days this framework has remained unbroken, unfalsified.
+Do you see the number at the top?

 Thanks for reading—and for keeping a sense of humor! 😉 🙏